 When your aging or disabled loved one went to a nursing home, you thought you were getting peace of mind.
 This person was now in the care of people who are trained and experienced to meet their needs.
 Yet in too many cases, nursing homes fail to meet those responsibilities.
 Abuse and neglect can cause devastating injuries to people when they are at their most vulnerable.
 Sometimes the abuse or neglect results in the death of a nursing home resident, and you may have grounds for a wrongful death lawsuit.

 Your family deserves justice.
-You need an experienced nursing home abuse attorney on your side.
-Schweickert & Ganassin, LLP has been standing up for families throughout the Illinois Valley for decades.
+You need an experienced Peru nursing home abuse lawyer on your side.
+Schweickert Ganassin Krzak Rundio, LLP has been standing up for families throughout the Illinois Valley for decades.
 If your loved one was hurt in a nursing home, we can help.
 Contact us right away.

 Some of the types of abuse and neglect we handle include: